kbausch/AtlasIncompleteStage/README.md

 ```

 *(Note that you must press Shift+V to toggle visibility.
 Make sure you don't release Shift before releasing v.
 It's a bit buggy and particular right now)*

-*(Note that if your character doesn't have access that emotion, then they will disappear)*